gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 GROUP BY iso_country,  iso_region
 ```

-Once you are ready, you can wrap it in a `spark.sql()` using the convenient tripe double quotes.
+Once a SQL statement is producing the right result, you can wrap it in a `spark.sql()` using the convenient tripe double quotes.
 Make sure that you again use the `%pyspark` directive

 ```sql
 %pyspark